syntax-tree/hast-util-to-mdast/test/fixtures/figure-figcaption/index.md

 Edsger Dijkstra:

-"If debugging is the process of removing software bugs,·· then programming must be the process of putting them in"
+"If debugging is the process of removing software bugs,\
+then programming must be the process of putting them in"

-Depression is running through my head,··
+Depression is running through my head,\
-These thoughts make me think of death,··
+These thoughts make me think of death,\
-A darkness which blanks my mind,··
+A darkness which blanks my mind,\
 A walk through the graveyard, what can I find?…

 Depression.
 By: Darren Harris